vmrchs/medallion-architecture-pipeline/readme.md

 2. **Transform - Silver**: Raw data is cleaned, validated, and partitioned by state
 3. **Transform - Gold**: Silver data is aggregated to create business metrics by brewery type and state

-## 📈 Future Enhancements

-- **Scheduling**: Integrate with Apache Airflow for advanced orchestration
-- **Real-time Processing**: Add streaming capabilities with Kafka or Kinesis
-- **Cloud Deployment**: Deployment templates for AWS, Azure, or GCP
-- **Data Quality**: Implement Great Expectations for data validation
-- **Dashboard**: Create a dashboard using Streamlit or Dash

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.